aneto-dev/aneto-dev/README.md

 ## What I’m Focused On

-Right now I’m focused on building and documenting production-style systems that reflect how modern software is actually designed, shipped, and operated.
+Right now I’m focused on building and documenting production-style systems that reflect how modern software is actually designed, shipped and operated.

 That includes: